Crack the code! Learn to choose the freshest eggs at the grocery store!

 That means those eggs were at least 28 days old.
 (As an aside, the carton had a "sell by" date of January 9th.
 Which is right in line with the 30 day limit that the eggs can be in the carton.)

-I found this carton on the shelf on January 19th.
+I found a carton on the shelf on January 19th.
 The code of 355 told me that the eggs were packaged ten days before the end of last year, so by January 19th, they were a minimum of 29 days old.
 Sure, the 'best by' date is still a few weeks away, but these are still pretty old eggs.

 Pretty interesting right?